The Bay-Lake Regional Planning Commission is pleased to welcome

 project." - Oneida Tribe of Wisconsin

-As a service to our member counties and communities, the
+As a service to the communities within the Bay-Lake Regional

-Commission is currently conducting its annual solicitation of
+currently conducting its annual solicitation of community and

-community and economic development projects.
-The solicitation is to
+economic development projects.
+The solicitation is to gather

-gather information on proposed projects that will be included as a
+information on proposed projects that could be included as a part

-part of the Comprehensive Economic Development Strategy (CEDS) and
+of the Comprehensive Economic Development Strategy (CEDS) and for

 Program.
 A copy of the survey has be sent to the clerks at